How do you keep it fresh in a digital world burned out by content fatigue?

 As a marketer, you have a unique perspective because you see things from both sides.
 You’ve been both the content creator and consumer, which makes you uniquely positioned to identify and stave off content fatigue.

 Here’s the real opportunity for healthcare marketers: Quality content that your audience consistently finds useful is a competitive advantage.
-Despite the growth of content as part of the healthcare marketing mix, the majority of marketers struggle to find success as illustrated by our 2018 State of Healthcare Content Marketing Report.
-More than 8 in 10 (83%) used content marketing compared to 69% the previous year, although most described their efforts as somewhat effective (58%) and only 36% consider their efforts very effective.
+Despite the growth of content as part of the healthcare marketing mix, the majority of marketers struggle to find success as illustrated by our 2020 State of Healthcare Content Marketing Report.
+Nearly 9 in 10 (89%) used content marketing compared to 76% the previous year, although most described their efforts as somewhat effective (66%) and only 26% consider their efforts very effective.

 The culprit is likely content fatigue, and here are proven ways to combat it.